Low latency optical-based mode tracking with machine learning deployed on FPGAs on a tokamak: Discussion and future work

 In this study, we have demonstrated an end-to-end workflow for implementing a deep learning model on an FPGA device for tracking the $n$=1 MHD mode evolution using high-speed camera data.
 Our system achieves a total latency of 17.6~\mbox{$\mu$s} in which 7.7~\mbox{$\mu$s} is attributed to CNN model inference.
 Through pipelined operation, our system is capable to operate at up to 120~kfps.
 These satisfy the requirements for performing real-time feedback control of the $n$=1 MHD mode on HBT-EP.
 This is also the first demonstration of high-throughput microsecond-level low-latency implementation of a deep learning model for real-time diagnostic and control for plasma and fusion application.

 The demonstrated workflow involves optimizing the CNN model in consideration with the available resources in the KU035 FPGA onboard the Euresys Coaxlink Octo frame grabber card.
-We used the open-source hls4ml package and optimization techniques including hyperparemeter optimization, quantization, pruning, and parallelization through setting reuse factors.
+We used the open-source \texttt{hls4ml} package and optimization techniques including hyperparemeter optimization, quantization, pruning, and parallelization through setting reuse factors.
 This co-design process allowed us to meet both the system latency and FPGA resource requirements.

 Final integration and demonstration of the camera-and-FPGA-based real-time feedback control system requires addressing a few remaining points.
-To close the control loop requires an additional but simple DACs (digital-to-analog converters) and breakout board system (Figure~\ref{fig:overview}) to interface with the camera and frame grabber card implemented in this study with the downstream control coil actuators on HBT-EP.
-This additional system will take in the 5 control requests generated by the frame grabber card and map them to 40 coil voltage signals to generate a pre-selected mode shape.
-This is currently being designed and will be tested in the near future.
-In addition, recent machine and diagnostic upgrades have changed the boundary conditions of HBT-EP plasma and thus making the current data set and model obsolete for the current plasma.
-For this reason, additional training data needs to be collected for updating the neural network parameters in the FGPA firmware prior to the control experiments.
+To close the control loop requires an additional but simple DAC and breakout board system (Figure~\ref{fig:overview}) to interface the camera and frame grabber card implemented in this study with the downstream control coil actuators on HBT-EP.
+This additional system will take in the 5 control requests generated by the frame grabber card and map them to 40 coil voltage signals to generate a pre-selected mode shape. \jplsecond{A prototype DAC has been built for one of the control requests. \soutsecond{This is currently being designed and will be tested in the near future.}} In addition, recent machine and diagnostic upgrades have changed the boundary conditions of HBT-EP plasma and thus making the current data set and model obsolete for the current plasma.
+For this reason, additional training data needs to be collected for updating the neural network parameters in the FPGA firmware prior to the control experiments.
 This, however, should not affect the performance of the FPGA-based mode tracking system in terms of latency, throughput, and system design and resources.

 The last point on model retraining and adaptability to changing conditions is of particular interest for future studies.
 The attraction of machine learning is to be able to adapt the algorithm for system needs and continuous running.
 The current algorithm is effectively performing a regression task to extract the MHD mode signals of the plasma.
 However, there are a number of novel directions for real-time control such as extending the platform for continuous monitoring and active learning, including domain adaptation or robustness methods in the model training, or changing the paradigm from supervised learning, which requires truth information of magnetic sensors, to real-time reinforcement learning which learns directly from the running system or in a simulator environment.
 Our study opens these possibilities at the fastest speeds and the natural timescales of the most challenging plasma dynamics.